-In partnership with Mathematica Policy Research, Insight is evaluating the effects of CCM fees on primary care delivery.
+In partnership with Mathematica Policy Research, Insight evaluated the effects of CCM fees on primary care delivery with three primary goals:

-- Assessing the uptake and diffusion of CCM fees from January 2015 to December 2016.
+- Assess the uptake and diffusion of CCM fees from January 2015 to December 2016.

-- Exploring provider and beneficiary experiences with CCM services and fees.
+- Explore provider and beneficiary experiences with CCM services and fees.

-- Examining the impact of the introduction of CCM fees on existing payment reform models being tested by the Center for Medicare & Medicaid Innovation.
+- Examine the impact of the introduction of CCM fees on existing payment reform models being tested by the Center for Medicare & Medicaid Innovation.

-To support CMS’ understanding of beneficiary experiences with CCM services, Insight conducted semistructured telephone interviews with 48 Medicare beneficiaries for whom eligible professionals billed CCM fees.
+To support CMS’s understanding of beneficiary experiences with CCM services, Insight conducted semistructured telephone interviews with 48 Medicare beneficiaries for whom eligible professionals billed CCM fees.
 The interviews gathered information about beneficiaries’ experiences of receiving CCM services, their reasons for agreeing to participate, and their intentions to continue or discontinue receiving the services.
-The interviews also explored beneficiaries’ responses to the introduction of a co-pay for care management services and whether their decisions to participate were influenced by the cost of the co-pay or having secondary insurance to cover the co-pay.
+The interviews also explored beneficiaries’ responses to the introduction of a copay for care management services and whether their decisions to participate were influenced by the cost of the copay or having secondary insurance to cover the copay.

 Semistructured patient interview protocol; advance letter for interview; transcripts for completed interviews; coding scheme; summary of findings and themes